Jono-99/IPTPrelimAssessment2/Documentation/logbook.md

 - Dreamweaver/Github intergration set up on 2nd device.
 #### Pamplet
 - Sketching pamphlet.
+	- Not much ideas were made so not much of the sketch was finished.

 ## Tuesday, 24th July 2018
 ### 11:25 - 1:30